skeeto/elfeed/README.md

 ### Autotagging

-Tags can automatically be applied to entries discovered in specific feeds through a special form `elfeed-feeds`.
+Tags can automatically be applied to entries discovered in specific feeds through extra syntax in `elfeed-feeds`.
 Normally this is a list of strings, but an item can also be a list, providing set of "autotags" for a feed's entries.